romanthekat/refire/README.md

 ]
 ```

-2. call `refire` in terminal to get a response:
+2. `refire` in terminal:
 ```
 >refire
+- subreddit name
 some title
 https://link